 - $$$ ($300 and up)

-When it comes to making smoothies, you can’t go wrong with any blender in the Vitamix catalog — but the Pro 750 model takes the cake.
+When it comes to smoothies, you can’t go wrong with any blender in the Vitamix catalog, but the Pro 750 model takes the cake.

 This 1,650-watt, professional-grade blender is powerful enough to uniformly blend ice and your toughest frozen produce into an impossibly smooth purée.

-It comes with five preprogrammed settings to help you achieve consistent results each time you use it.
-It also has a self-cleaning feature so you don’t have to take anything apart to get it ready for your next batch of smoothies.
+Featuring five preprogrammed settings to help you achieve consistent results, it also has a self-cleaning feature.
+As such, you don’t have to take anything apart to get it ready for your next batch of smoothies.

-The major drawbacks of this blender are the price, the noise, and that not all parts are dishwasher safe.
+The major drawbacks of this blender are the price, noise, and fact that not all parts are dishwasher safe.

 That said, the Vitamix brand is renowned for durability and quality, and their products come with a full 7-year warranty.
-Many people find that the high cost is worth the investment because these blenders are built to last.
+Many people find that the high cost is worth the investment, as these blenders are built to last.

-The Vitamix Pro 750 is high-quality and produces consistently excellent smoothies, but it’s rather loud and expensive.
+The Vitamix Pro 750 is of high quality and produces consistently excellent smoothies, but it’s rather loud and expensive.